apostrophecms/docs/docs/reference/query-builders.md

 **Default value:** `false`

-A valid locale identifier passed to the `locale` builder will tell the query to return results only belonging to that locale.
+A valid locale identifier passed to the `locale` builder will tell the query to return results only belonging to that locale, including the mode (`draft` or `published`) after a `:` character.
 Documents that match the query and have *no locale* (because their doc type is not localized) are also included in the results.
 Specifically passing `false` (the default value) will use the locale and mode on the `req` request object.

 ### `log()`